 Hanung joined Watsi on August 1st, 2015.
-Six years ago, Hanung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Hanung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Hanung's most recent donation supported Erna, 41-year-old woman and small business owner from Philippines, to fund a hysterectomy after being diagnosed with a tumor.

 Hanung has funded healthcare for 47 patients in 8 countries.